trompamusic/trompace-client/README.md

 Music Technology Group, Universitat Pompeu Fabra, Barcelona

-A python library to read from and write to the Trompa CE
+A python library to read from and write to the Trompa Contributor Environment (Trompa CE).

 ## Installation